IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 ANNOUNCEMENTS
-- diving into adventure design again, so trying to gather feedback
 - recap
+- This is possibly Justine's last session, depending on if we finish the adventure today

 Todos - immediate
 - Voices, stat block review
-	- cultist, ghoul, ghost
+	- cultist, leanna, butcher
 - maps:
 - stat blocks:
 - prep battle in harmlesskey, owlbear, 5etools
 	- dungeon final
 - figure out
-	- artificer's code

 ghouls are getting multiattack they need to find: